Swapnil0115/SpareMachine_Tekton/README.md

 fix workspaces and environments for the nonrootuser.
 Error: ``message: '"step-push" exited with code 128'`` Run this to get more details on error: ``kubectl logs <pod_name> -c step-push -n tekton-pipelines``

+---

+<h2 align="center">GitHub branch protection rules Setup</h2>

+To Do:
+To ensure that all changes go through Tekton before merging to main, setup GitHub branch protection rules and a Tekton-based CI workflow that reports status checks to GitHub.